vid-n3t/ie_meta_tag/readme.md

 ### In short:
 * Enable the module

-### To make this module your own:
-* Rename the module directory to a new name
-* Rename all the files to match the new dir. name
-* Replace all references to "d7_custom_mod_add_js_to_form" in the files to your new name.
-* Add your custom code
-* Deploy

 ## Git Repo Notes:
 * The master branch can only be written to by Vid.